GaurangTandon/extensible-bowling-game/code/README.md

 java drive
 ```

-here `drive.class` is the main driver class that integrates and runs everything together.
+here `drive.class` is the main driver cla*ss that integrates and runs everything together.